zorglub42/tools/README.md

   * DSN.txt DNS configuration template.
 PUBLIC_IP will be substituted by you real piblic IP at runtime

 Usefull for server behind a router using DHCP

+##rpi
+Various scripts and tools for Raspberry PI